 The complete ingredient list for Fenphedrine is not listed on the product page.
 However, the three ingredients that are listed include:

-Razberi K– Some claim that this substance can help burn fat, suppress fat absorption and increases thermogenesis.
+- Razberi K– Some claim that this substance can help burn fat, suppress fat absorption and increases thermogenesis.

-Thermodiame– The claim is that it can lower the absorption of fat in the body, boost thermogenesis and increase the fat burning process.
+- Thermodiame– The claim is that it can lower the absorption of fat in the body, boost thermogenesis and increase the fat burning process.

-In addition to not providing a full list of ingredients, there is also not scientific evidence to prove that any of the claims made about Fenphedrine and its effects are true.
+In addition to not providing a full list of ingredients, there is also no scientific evidence to prove that any of the claims made about Fenphedrine and its effects are true.
 Furthermore, there is no clinical proof that the ingredients found within the formula can aid with weight loss.

 Also, while the official product site states that “no adverse side effects have been reported” and that the ingredients are “safe and effective”, with no evidence to back up their claims and considering this product contains a high stimulant content, this may leave one questioning the integrity of such a statement.
 For some people, caffeine can cause adverse affects including, but not limited to:

 At the time this review was written, a single bottle of Fenphedrine, containing 60 capsules (a one month supply), cost $69.95.
 It is also backed by a 90-day money-back guarantee.